Join the fastest-growing Food community on Pinterest

 - Beat butter, egg, and vanilla until smooth.

-- Combine dry and wet ingredients to form dough.
+- Combine dry and wet ingredients to form a dough.

 - Roll dough and cut shapes with small cutouts.

-- Let cool, spread jam on the bottom cookie, sandwich with top, dust with powdered sugar.
+- Let cool, spread jam on the bottom cookie, sandwich with the top, and dust with powdered sugar.

 6. Peanut Butter Blossoms

-Peanut Butter Blossoms are soft and chewy and topped with a chocolate kiss and they are one of the best holiday cookies because they combine peanut butter and chocolate in a perfect bite and they are quick to make and loved by kids and adults and they are festive for cookie exchanges and holiday parties.
+Peanut Butter Blossoms are soft and chewy, topped with a classic chocolate kiss.
+They are a holiday staple because they combine peanut butter and chocolate in one perfect bite.
+Quick to make and loved by all ages, they are a festive addition to any cookie exchange.

 Ingredients